mtbr29/llamaqwerty-builds-archive/README.md

 # Contact
 Contact me through Discord (llamaqwerty) or email (llama.dvorak@hotmail.com)

-MAJOR UPDATE, PLEASE SE THIS!
+MAJOR UPDATE, PLEASE SEE THIS!
 ALL MANIFESTS AFTER S24 HAVE BEEN SENT TO THE ABYSS, IF YOU HAVE ONE UPLOAD IT IMMEDIATELY!

 I would love to have feedback so I know what to improve in future updates, also please address issues to me immediately